-A.: We are able to assist with Cultural Visa applications only since our school is not authorized to issue Student Visas.
+A.: We are able to assist only with Cultural Visa applications for university students doing an internship in Fukuoka.
+Our school is not authorized to issue any Student Visas.

 You can find the necessary documents for all visa matters on the official page of the Ministry of Justice